 He ate peanut butter and jelly sandwiches, three meals a day, one week of every month to fund a $500 scholarship for someone else—someone just like him.
 And therein lay the seed of the Scholars App business.

 It turns out to be really hard to grant someone a scholarship “unless you have $20,000 in charitable money to work through a community foundation or $500 for legal fees to open your own 5013c,’’ said Watase.

 By then, he had a job at the local credit union and was enrolled in community college.
 His colleagues thought his PB&J diet was crazy, but he decided his future was to create a company that truly helped students, school counselors, and donors.

 Watase bootstrapped the company with money raised from business competitions and student loans.
 He wants to pump the market full of scholarship money “so that a million students can go to college”.
-His platform can do everything from vet grades and letters of recommendation to screening essays (although donors always have the final say).
+His platform can do everything from vet grades and letters of recommendation to screen essays (although donors always have the final say).

 Scholars App awarded $20 million and processed over 100,000 applications in its second year alone.

 What is even more impressive, is that the average scholarship posted on Scholars App gets six times the qualified and complete applicants than they had before and this has encouraged donors to increase their scholarship funding.
 “About half of the donors actually give more money within eighteen months of signing up with our platform,” says Watase.

 It turns out that there are a lot of scholarship programs that can’t find qualified applicants.
 About 10% to 20% of scholarship monies aren’t awarded for this reason, Watase says.

 Scholars App doesn’t charge students fees and notes on its website “we background check every scholarship.
 We check that students will not have their data stolen and that they have a chance of actually receiving money.’’